algosup/2023-2024-project-2-x86-retrogaming-team-6/Specifications/TechnicalSpecification/TechnicalSpecification.md

 - **Storage**: A minimum of 10 MB of free disk space for installing the game and storing saved game data.

-- **Input Devices**: Keyboard interfacing is essential for gameplay control.
-Optional support for additional input devices like gamepads or joysticks can be considered for enhanced player experience.
+- **Input Devices**: Keyboard interfacing is essential for gameplay control.  -

 #### Software Requirements:
 - **Operating System**: DOSBox emulator is a mandatory requirement to provide a DOS environment on modern operating systems.
 This allows for accurate emulation of the game's intended runtime environment.